 Molldrem finished his career with a 16-13 overall record, and was 10-5 in Big Ten games.
 The 10 career Big Ten wins tied him for 10th on the Minnesota career list.
 He also pitched 237.0 career innings for Minnesota, just barely missing the school’s top 10 list for his career.
 Molldrem finished his career with a 4.37 ERA and 153 strikeouts.
 Molldrem became the fourth Golden Gopher player since 2000 to be picked in the first eight rounds of the draft, joining Jack Hannahan (2001- 3rd round), Luke Appert (2003 – 6th round) and Glen Perkins (2004 – 1st round).

 Craig played for a number of Minor League teams peaking at AAA, including a stint with the Albuquerque Isotopes spanning from 2004 through 2008 before injuring his shoulder.
 At 6’6″ 220 lbs, he shows some stature from the mound, and with a rejuvenated work ethic he’ll no doubt contribute to a majority of the team’s success.
 He’s a humble athlete and his positive demeanor allows him to gel with each of the players on the team and those they compete against.

-Molldrem and his wife, Maritza reside in Dallas, TX where Craig is currently employed as a Financial Advisor at North Star Resource Group and the couple is expecting their first child.
+Molldrem, his wife Maritza, and their two children reside in Dallas, TX where Craig is currently employed as a Financial Advisor at North Star Resource Group.